tdwg/ac/docs/termlist.md

 ### 7.10 Service Access Point Vocabulary

 These terms are representation-dependent metadata, referring to specific digital representations of a resource (e.g., a specific resolution, quality, or format).
-They are used within whatever a particular AC implementation assigns to the value of hasServiceAccessPoint, whose label is simply "Service Access Point."
-Note that it is possible for an implementation to use syntactic conventions that avoid direct use of hasServiceAccessPoint, as illustrated in the final example in the section [Multiplicity/Cardinality in the Audubon Core Structure document](structure.md#3-multiplicity-and-cardinality).
+They are used within whatever a particular AC implementation assigns to the value of `ac:hasServiceAccessPoint`, whose label is simply "Service Access Point."
+Note that it is possible for an implementation to use syntactic conventions that avoid direct use of `ac:hasServiceAccessPoint`, as illustrated in the final example in the section [Multiplicity/Cardinality in the Audubon Core Structure document](structure.md#3-multiplicity-and-cardinality).

 <table>
 	<thead>